 A less common alternative to personal loans are cash-back vehicle refinances.
-If you have equity in your car, you may be able to refinance the car and get cash back from refinancing your current loan.
-Rates on vehicle refinances are comparable to new car loans, so a vehicle refinance loan could be a far better deal than a personal loan.
+If you have equity in your car, you may be able to refinance the car and get cashback from refinancing your current loan.
+Rates on vehicle refinance are comparable to new car loans, so a vehicle refinance loan could be a far better deal than a personal loan.

 Of course, the total cash you can get from such a refinance will be limited by the equity you have in your car.
 It’s also important to remember that car loans are secured by your vehicle, so if you fail to pay your note, it can be repossessed.